dgustave-devops/monolithic-deployment/README.md

 ### AWS Components:
 - Virtual Private Cloud (VPC)
+- Availability Zone (AZ)
 - Subnet
 - Internet Gateway
 - Security Groups
-- Availability Zones (AZs)
+- EC2 Instance

 ### Launching an EC2 Instance
 1. Open up your AWS Console and select the EC2 Service.
 2. Select **Instances** from the drop down on the left.
-3. Select "Launch instances" in the top right orange button.
+3. Select **Launch instances** in the top right orange button.
 4. Provide an appropriate name for the instance in the name field, under the **Name and tags** section.
-5. Under the **OS and images** section, we are going to select a linux Ubuntu image (24.04 LTS).
+5. Under the **OS and images** section, we are going to select a linux **Ubuntu image** (24.04 LTS).
 6. Under the **Instance type** section, we are going to select a **t2.micro** instancee for demonstration purposes.
 Details on the types of AWS instances are available [here](https://aws.amazon.com/ec2/instance-types/) .
 7. Under the **Key pair** section, select create a new key pair.
 Select **RSA** for type and **.pem** for format.
 Provide an appropriate name, and click create key pair.
 Your private keypair will automatically be downloaded to your machine.
-8. Under the **Network settings** section, Click "edit" on the corner to the right of the section heading, and enable auto-assign public IP.
+8. Under the **Network settings** section, Click **edit** on the corner to the right of the section heading, and enable auto-assign public IP.
 This will provide the EC2 instance with a publicly accessible IP address (Please not this is not a static Ip and may change when the instance is shutdown and start, or restarted.
 For a static IP, please look into aws elastic IPs. we'll use the default VPC and subnet for demonstration purposes, and create a new security group that allows inbound traffic on ports 80, 443, and 22.
 9. Under the **Configure storage** section, configure an 8GB GP3 EBS volume.
-10. Scroll down to the bottom of the page and select launch instance.
+10. Scroll down to the bottom of the page and select **launch instance**.

 ### Preparing EC2 instance
 **Please note:** AWS no longer offers free public IP addresses and instance assigned a public IP will be charged accordingly.
 In adddition to this change in policy, newly launched instance will no longer be automatically assigned a public IP address.
 Therefore after launching an EC2 instance, to remotely access through a machine outside of the VPC, a public IP address or an elastic IP address will have to be assigned to the EC2 instance.
 In this case, we will assign a regular public IP address for demonstration purposes.
 Please note regular public IP address may change when the instance is restarted.

-1. On the EC2 instance details page, click "Actions" button, >Networking >Manage IP Addresses.
-Select the network interface represented by "eth0" and enable auto-assign public IP.
+1. On the EC2 instance details page, click **Actions** button, >**Networking** >**Manage IP Addresses**.
+Select the network interface represented by **eth0** and enable auto-assign public IP.
 Then click save and confirm the changes.
 The EC2 instance should now be assigned a public IP address.
 ![aws-ec2-mono-instance-details](https://github.com/user-attachments/assets/e275cfb2-4945-42f4-b927-1efc0bdeb00f)

 <br>